devdemon/DevDemon-Docs/_build/html/_sources/hits/tags/items.txt

 prefix=""
 =============
 This parameter allows you to change the default variable prefix used.
-This is especially usefull when you are nesting tags to avoid variable collisions.
+This is especially useful when you are nesting tags to avoid variable collisions.

 **Default:** prefix="hits"

-For example the default variable for the file URL is: `{hits:count}` but if you use prefix="hi" the variable for the file URL will now be {hi:count}
+For example the variable `{hits:count}`, if you use prefix="hi" the variable will now be {hi:count}

 **********************
 Variables